Arts

 in the front four computer screens, in the background artworks

 With the exhibitions BODY by Siggi Hofer, #FFFF00 by Tina Lechner and same same just different by Ute Müller, foryouandyourcustomers presents artists who work within a conceptual self-limitation with predetermined parameters and act in pictorial spaces for which they each have characteristic formal languages and a have developed a distinctive visual vocabulary.
 In his raster images, Siggi Hofer shows how complex the readability of a seemingly simple pictogram can be.
 The dialogue between visual culture and language reveals the fragility of attributions of meaning and productive breaks that lie in translation processes.
 For her analogue black and white photographs, Tina Lechner designs elaborate, theatrical objects solely for the purpose of photographically staging them in dialogue with female models.
 The “costumes” sabotage the body and question normative ideas about the body and gender.
 In her painting, Ute Müller connects and condenses architectural space with everyday objects and their materiality.
 Through repetition it refers to processes of perception, remembering and recognition.
 Each version is one of many possible forms that have not (yet) been implemented.
-(Text: Bettina Spörr, Art curator: Sali Ölhafen)
+(Text: Bettina Spörr, Art Curator: Sali Ölhafen)

 65th exhibition: Mariano Fernández